OSGConnect/connectbook/start/data/stashcache.md

 guide may be helpful.

-2. Add the necessary details to your HTCondor submit file to tell HTCondor that your jobs must run on executes nodes that have access StashCache and to OSG Connect modules.
+2. Add the necessary details to your HTCondor submit file to tell HTCondor which files to transfer, and that your jobs must run on executes nodes that have access StashCache.

 		# StashCache submit file example